Divorce doesn't have to be expensive and complicated.

 If some of these matters are still in dispute you need to get them settled one way or another before using our service (we recommend using mediation).

-Also, to use our service you, or your spouse, must have lived in one Canadian province or territory (except Quebec) for at least the past 12 months and must continue to reside there until your divorce papers are filed with the court.
-The other spouse can live anywhere in the world, so long as one meets the Canadian resident criteria.
+Also, to use our service you, or your spouse, must have lived in one Canadian province or territory (except Quebec, or PEI) for at least the past 12 months and must continue to reside there until your divorce papers are filed with the court.
+The other spouse can live anywhere in Canada.

 The most commonly used grounds for divorce is separation for one year.
 This is the only grounds for divorce for which we will prepare documents.
 (The other grounds are cruelty or adultery but our service does not cover these.)